by Mark Mountjoy

-The path of “self-fulfillment” in the sense of taking the route of ease and self-gratification, or following the crowd, would result in doom.
-This outcome, for many, became a tragic reality and is substantially noted in Josephus' account of thirty to forty thousand persons joining the Jewish Rebellion out of a pitiful desire to preserve their houses and effects for a time to come (see 1 Timothy 6:5-10 and Wars 4.9.11:574)
+The path of “self-fulfillment” in the sense of taking the route of least resistance and self-gratification, or following the crowd, would result in doom.
+This outcome, for many, became a tragic reality and is substantially noted in Josephus' account of thirty to forty thousand persons joining the Jewish Rebellion out of a pitiful desire to preserve their houses and effects for a time to come (see 1 Timothy 6:5-10 and The Wars of the Jews 4.9.11:574)

 Instead of seeing those hopes fulfilled, many of them lost their lives in the most brutal and appalling atrocities at the hands of their own countrymen and by the Divine distresses sent down from heaven against them.
 And their effects, which they cherished more than salvation, were burned up in the widespread fiery conflagration that enveloped the Holy Land and the Diaspora.

 “40 He that receiveth you receiveth me, and he that receiveth me receiveth him that sent me.
 41 He that receiveth a prophet in the name of a prophet shall receive a prophet's reward; and he that receiveth a righteous man in the name of a righteous man shall receive a righteous man's reward.
 42 And whosoever shall give to drink unto one of these little ones a cup of cold water only in the name of a disciple, verily I say unto you, he shall in no wise lose his reward.”